-The school ensures that children have access to inter competitions within the community.
-Money is spent on buying in to the Kingston School Sports Partnership (KSSP) as this provides the school with competitions in which pupils can compete against other schools within the borough.
-We have increased the number of competitions the school has entered and therefore increase the number of children who have accessed these events.
+The Kingston School Sports Partnership (KSSP) provides access to competitions in which pupils can compete against other schools within the borough.
+We have increased the number of competitions, the school has entered and therefore increased the number of children who have accessed these events.
 In addition, the funding has been spent to allow staff to support children, and the cost of travelling to and from the events.

-The school organises and runs two sports days within the academic year, held at Kings Meadow Kingston.
+Within the academic year the school organises and runs a sport day for Reception to Year 6, held at Kings Meadow Sports Stadium, Kingston.
 The children have access to a variety of track and field events.
 Funding is spent on hiring the facility alongside transport to and from the facility.
 Sports day develops a sense of friendliness among the children and develops their team spirit.
 It helps children to develop mental and physical toughness.

 Providing places for pupils for an after school club

-Our school already offers a wide range of before and after school clubs, accessed by children throughout the school.
-These clubs are provided by members of our staff alongside other clubs provided by outside specialists for a small fee.
+Our school offers a wide range of before and after school clubs, accessed by children throughout the school.
+These clubs are provided by members of our staff alongside other commercially-run clubs provided by outside specialists.
 The Sports Funding Grant will continue to be used to fund places for children to engage in physical activity throughout the school and promote life-long healthy attitudes.
 This has helped increase physical activity participation levels.

 Supply cover to allow the release of PE co-ordinator

 Supply cover teachers have allowed the PE co-ordinator to be released in order to plan, upskill through continued professional development courses and implement actions across the school.
-Whilst covering costs to release staff to accompany children to events.
+This also covers costs to release staff to accompany children to events.